River Runs Red: River Runs Red – Digipak Edition

-In 1994, Roadrunner Records re-issued River Runs Red in a limited, 3-fold digipak.
-In addition to the standard album, this release included four bonus live tracks recorded at The Stone Pony in Asbury Park, New Jersey, on February 25, 1994.
+In June 1994, Roadrunner Records re-issued River Runs Red as a limited edition, 3-fold digipak featuring alternate artwork and bonus tracks to coincide with the band's UK tour that month.
+In addition to the standard album tracks, this release included four bonus live tracks recorded at The Stone Pony in Asbury Park, New Jersey, on February 25, 1994.
 Three of these tracks are live renditions of songs featured on River Runs Red.
 However, the studio version of "Plexi Intro" is not found on the album.
 The original version, entitled "Plexiglass Gate", was recorded during pre-production of River Runs Red in August 1992.
 The track was later released on the 1993 compilation album, East Coast Assault released by Too Damn Hype Records.
 The song received significant airplay on popular, NYC area, college radio station, WSOU, which helped introduce the band to a larger audience just prior to the release of River Runs Red.

 River Runs Red – The Top Shelf Edition

 On April 29, 2008, Roadrunner Records issued a limited, two-disc CD/DVD titled River Runs Red – The Top Shelf Edition.
 This quad-fold, slipcase digipak featured a CD containing the original album remastered for the first time since its initial release over 15 years earlier.
 Ted Jensen remastered the album at Sterling Sound, New York City in June 2006.
 The remastered CD also included four previously released bonus tracks.
 The first two bonus tracks, "Here I Am, Here I Stay" and "Depression", were recorded in May 1991 and originally appeared on Life of Agony's fourth demo, The Stain Remains.
-The remaining two bonus tracks, "3 Companions" and the aforementioned, "Plexiglass Gate", were taken from River Runs Red pre-production/writing sessions in August 1992.
+The remaining two bonus tracks, "3 Companions" and the aforementioned, "Plexiglass Gate", were not demo tracks, instead they were written and recorded during the River Runs Red pre-production/writing sessions in August 1992.
 The bonus tracks were remixed in September 1999 by Alan Robert and Michael Marciano at Systems Two recording studios in Brooklyn, New York.
 Additionally, the set included a DVD featuring the music videos for "Through and Through" and "This Time", as well as two live performances from the Dynamo Open Air Festival in 1995.
-The extended liner notes included an exclusive new interview with the band and producer/mixer, Josh Silver, on the making of the album.
+The extended liner notes included an exclusive interview with the band and producer/mixer, Josh Silver, on the making of the album.
 River Runs Red – The Top Shelf Edition remains the only CD release to feature the original album in remastered form.